Trace View¶

 The Trace View is the primary interface for detailed analysis of simulation results.
-It displays per-point data channels — speed, g-force, ride heights, power, and more — as interactive line plots against distance, with a configurable grid of supporting visualisations including track maps, scatter plots, distribution plots, and correlation matrices.
+It displays per-point data channels — speed, g-force, ride heights, power, and more — as interactive line plots against a configurable X axis (Distance, Time, or Velocity), with a configurable grid of supporting visualisations including track maps, scatter plots, distribution plots, and correlation matrices.

 While the Metrics page shows summary numbers, the Trace View shows the full picture — every data point across the entire lap or speed range.
 You can overlay multiple simulation results (or uploaded telemetry) to compare them visually, zoom into specific sections, and read off exact values with a synchronised cursor.